The Rotunda (Baltimore): Office space

 Office tenants at The Rotunda include the Space Telescope Science Institute, lawyers, dentists, sports physicians, a dyslexia tutoring program, mental health professionals and various other specialists.

-The Baltimore iHeartMedia studios for WPOC 93.1, WZFT Z104.3, WQSR 102.7 Jack FM and WCAO Heaven 600 AM are on the third floor.

 History

 The mall was originally developed by Bernard Manekin who converted the 1921 Maryland Casualty Insurance Co. building, designed by Otto Simonson, into a shopping center in 1971.
 The historic building's centerpiece is a bell tower which chimes the Westminster Quarters.
 It was renovated in 2002, and again in 2014 by Hekemian & Co.
 The mall was bought by Hekemian & Co., Inc. in the early 2000s.
-Hekemian & Co has since completed its $100 million redevelopment of the site, which includes the 379 unit ICON residences at The Rotunda, shops and restaurants, and a "Mom's Organic Market".
+Hekemian & Co has since completed its $100 million redevelopment of the site, which includes the 379 unit ICON residences at The Rotunda, shops and restaurants, and a Mom's Organic Market.

-The Rotunda was the home to the popular reduced price cinema "The Rotunda Cinematheque" until July 2015.
+The Rotunda was the home to a cinema, "The Rotunda Cinematheque", until July 2015.

 Current businesses

 In 2019, plans were made for a Rita's Italian Ice location to open in one of the commercial spaces in the courtyard of the south side of the Rotunda, which opened in 2021.